Lynn Schulman: New York City Council (2022–present)

 Schulman took office as a member of the New York City Council on January 1, 2022.
 She was named chair of the committee on health by Speaker Adrienne Adams soon after.
 Schulman also sits on the committees on aging, criminal justice, education, fire and emergency management, and governmental operations, as well as the subcommittee on zoning and franchises.

 Schulman's primary legislative focuses have included increasing hospital capacity, protecting maternal rights, investing in green space, and improving government responses to public health crises, including the COVID-19 pandemic and the 2022-2023 monkeypox outbreak.

 Schulman, who is Jewish and gay, is a member of the Jewish Caucus, LGBTQIA+ Caucus, and Women's Caucus.

-In December 2024, amid a housing shortage in New York City, Schulman voted against Mayor Adam's zoning proposal(The City of Yes) to permit construction of 80,000 new housing units across the city.
+In December 2024, amid a housing shortage in New York City, Schulman voted against Mayor Eric Adams’s zoning proposal to permit construction of 80,000 new housing units across the city.
 Lynn was one of 20 out of 51 members of the City Council to vote against the legislation.
-The vote was very divisive among the members who live in Queens.
-Community boards across the city also voted divisively in regards to this new zoning proposal.
-Parking minimums were also an issue in this debate.
+Parking minimums were also at issue in the debate.

-In a Twitter post on June 24, Schulman endorsed Andrew Cuomo in the 2025 New York City Democratic mayoral primary despite the controversy surrounding his candidacy stemming from his resignation in 2021 as Governor of New York State following numerous allegations of sexual harassment.
+In June 2025, Schulman endorsed Andrew Cuomo in the mayoral primary.
+Cuomo lost to Assemblyman Zohran Mamdani.

+The Philippine American Democratic Club of New York endorsed Schulman for reelection prior to the June primary in 2025.